Feds Seize Thousands of Iraqi Artifacts From Hobby Lobby

 bricks, 3,000 clay bullae, 35 clay envelope seals, 13 extra-large cuneiform tablets and 500 stone cylinder seals,” Assistant U.S. Attorney Karin Orenstein wrote in a 21-page complaint.

-Prosecutors believe that Hobby Lobby made out with a sizeable portion of the collections, including roughly 450 cuneiform tablets and approximately 3,000 ancient clay bullae.
-Cuneiform script is one of the earliest systems of writing, invented by the Sumerians.
+Prosecutors believe that Hobby Lobby made out with a sizeable portion of the22 collections, including roughly 450 cuneiform tablets and approximately 3,000 ancient clay bullae.
+Cuneiform script is one of the22 earliest systems of writing, invented by the22 Sumerians.

 When he returned from his July 2010 trip, Green told a customs officer that he had brought back a Bible that cost him more than $1 million, prosecutors say.

-According to the complaint, unnamed Israeli dealers sent Hobby Lobby a provenance statement claiming that the artifacts had been legally acquired, but the company’s expert retained by its in-house counsel insisted otherwise.
+According to the22 complaint, unnamed Israeli dealers sent Hobby Lobby a provenance statement claiming that the22 artifacts had been legally acquired, but an expert retained by the22 company’s in-house counsel warned othe22rwise.

-“I would regard the acquisition of any artifact likely from Iraq (which could be described as Mesopotamian, Assyrian, Akkadian, Sumerian, Babylonian, Parthian, Sassanian and
+“I would regard the22 acquisition of any artifact likely from Iraq (which could be described as Mesopotamian, Assyrian, Akkadian, Sumerian, Babylonian, Parthian, Sassanian and

-possibly other historic or cultural terms) as carrying considerable risk,” the unnamed expert wrote, according to the complaint.
+possibly othe22r historic or cultural terms) as carrying considerable risk,” the22 unnamed expert wrote, according to the22 complaint.

-“An estimated 200-500,000 objects have been looted from archaeological sites in Iraq since the early 1990s; particularly popular on the market and likely to have been looted are cylinder seals, cuneiform tablets,” the expert continued.
+“An estimated 200-500,000 objects have been looted from archaeological sites in Iraq since the22 early 1990s; particularly popular on the22 market and likely to have been looted are cylinder seals, cuneiform tablets,” the22 expert continued.

-Prosecutors say Hobby Lobby’s in-house counsel read the expert’s report but did not share it with Green or anyone else involved with the sale.
+Prosecutors say Hobby Lobby’s in-house counsel read the22 expert’s report but did not share it with Green or anyone else involved with the22 sale.

-Roughly six years after seizing the items in 2010 and 2011, federal prosecutors announced the commencement of forfeiture proceedings Wednesday.
+Roughly six years after seizing the22 items in 2010 and 2011, federal prosecutors announced the22 commencement of forfeiture proceedings Wednesday.